binoyjayan/p2sh/docs/tutorial/filters.md

 instead of a double quotes to avoid cli such as bash intefering with special symbols such as '$0'.

+Note: Advanced examples are in the `examples/filters` directory.

 ### Match every packet

 ```bash